aws/awsui-documentation/components/multiselect.md

 ### options

 > Specifies an array of options that are displayed to the user as a dropdown list.
-> The options can be grouped using `OptionsGroup` objects.
+> The options can be grouped using `OptionGroup` objects.
 > Note: Only one level of option nesting is supported.
 >
 > If you want to use the built-in filtering capabilities of this component, provide